Strain-induced exciton mobility in layered WS2 from first principles: Exciton wavepacket dynamics

+Equation \ref{eq:EOM} reflects a semiclassical approximation to the exciton dynamics, appropriate for modeling the evolution of macroscopic exciton ensembles, as often probed in experimental studies and envisioned in excitonic device applications.
+We note that in the non-ballistic case, an additional scattering term $K_{ext}$ must be added that incorporates all external interactions, such as exciton-phonon and exciton-exciton scattering, interband crossings, and spontaneous radiative decay (see SI~\cite{supp} for further details on the chosen EOM).
+Due to the computational complexity, here we neglect these effects and focus on the ballistic regime, searching for fundamental relations between the strain-induced excitonic potential surface and the exciton mobility character.
+While this choice limits the validity of our results on larger time-scales, it allows for a fully ab initio calculation of multiple strain profiles and a comprehensive understanding of these structural effects.
 The position and momentum-dependent potential does not, in general, correspond to a conservative force.
 The variation of the strain with position introduces effective forces that redistribute the exciton ensemble in both position and momentum space.
 This not only drives drift in position space but also evolves the momentum distribution, enabling us to track how exciton dynamics emerge from strain-induced band structure modulations.
-Our framework thus offers a clean probe of strain-induced band structure dynamics, without the need to include scattering with phonons, excitons, or other particles in the system.
-The total energy of the distribution, however, is conserved under the ballistic limit of the EOM.
+The total energy of the distribution is conserved under the ballistic limit of the EOM.
 This results in a confinement of the momentum-space distribution for small strain values such as those studied in this work.
-The introduction of larger strains, in which the band minimum of one strain is higher in energy than the maximum between valleys in another strain, coupled with an appropriate potential and appropriate initiation of the distributions, should result in a phonon-independent mechanism for valley dynamics.